Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

 ```
 Autowired UserRepository interface, then can do save, delete and find operations.
 Spring Data Azure Cosmos DB uses the CosmosTemplate to execute the queries behind *find*, *save* methods.
 You can use the template yourself for more complex queries.

-## Beta version nightly built package
+## Beta version package

-Beta version built from `master` branch are available, you can refer to the [doc](https://github.com/Azure/azure-sdk-for-java/blob/master/CONTRIBUTING.md#nightly-package-builds) to use the beta version packages.
+Beta version built from `master` branch are available, you can refer to the [instruction](https://github.com/Azure/azure-sdk-for-java/blob/master/CONTRIBUTING.md#nightly-package-builds) to use beta version packages.

 ## Troubleshooting